Elering/estfeed-datahub-docs/eng/05-metering-point.md

 ##### `meter/search/customer` rules

+> [!NOTE]
+> The `POST /api/{version}/meter/search/customer` service can only be used by an Open Supplier or Aggregator.
+In addition, the requesting party must have either Administrator rights or the right to view customer metering points (VIEW_CUSTOMER_METERING_POINT).

 - The Datahub returns all data of the Metering Point if:
   - requester has the customer authorization, given by the Customer via the Self Service Portal
   - requester is the open/named supplier and has currently active (or had in the last 12 months) open supply or general service agreement with the Metering Point